dgkris/RSSPipe/README.md

-MediaPipe (Beta)
+RSS Pipe (Beta)
 =========
-An RSS feed importer using apache flume.
+An RSS feed importer using Apache Flume that imports RSS feed elements filtered by date into HBase.
 Tried and tested on CDH 4.6.

 **Adding new sources**